Fire Engulfs a Hangar at Minot Air Force Base

 UPDATE 7:30 p.m.– The Minot Air Force Base released a statement saying the fire broke out on Saturday at 5:15 p.m.

-It involved one hangar that is used for equipment storage.
+It involved one hangar, building 733, that is used for equipment storage.
 No one was inside at the time of the fire.
 No one was injured, and there was not an aircraft inside of the hangar either.

 The cause of the fire is still under investigation.